 If you have the patience to walk around the wider temple complex, or are lucky enough to get there during a quiet day, there’s a lot of symbolism to take in around the area.
-And a lot of this symbolism is related in some way or another to the Hindu deity Vishnu.

 In the great Hindu epic the Ramayana, Vishnu incarnates into the world as the warrior king Rama.
 The Thais are so fond of the Ramayana that they even created their own version of it called the Ramakien.
 One of the most noteworthy areas of Wat Phra Kaew are the walls completely covered in beautiful paintings, all of which depict important scenes from the epic poem.

 The story of the Ramakien is basically the same as the original, but certain names and settings were changed to suit a Thai audience.
 Rama I is credited with putting the modern Thai Ramakien together, but the Ramayana story has been important in Thailand since centuries before his reign.
 The long-time capital of Ayutthaya was even named after Rama’s hometown of Ayodhya!

 Several centuries after the Buddha’s birth, in the Indian city of Palitpura, lived a devout monk named Nagasena.
 By then, many in India had already forgotten about the Buddha’s teachings.
 Nagasena worked hard to keep the teachings alive, feeling it was his mission to spread the Buddha’s word to as many followers as possible.
 But he grew increasingly worried.
 What if the people forgot about Buddhism again after he was gone?